kdc4867/stock_centiment_analysis/README.md

 # Stock Analysis Project

 This project analyzes stock prices based on sentiment analysis of news headlines.
-It uses OpenAI's GPT for sentiment analysis and evaluates investment strategies.
+It uses GPT4o-mini for sentiment analysis and evaluates investment strategies.

 ## Directory Structure
 ```